Autodesk/molecular-design-toolkit/DockerMakefiles/README.md

 # About the images

-MDT uses a vendored version of `docker-make.py` to automate building and pushing images to the public repositories.
-The Dockerfiles for all images are defined in the `DockerMake.yml` file in this directory.
+`docker-make` is used to build and push the images to the public repositories.
+The Dockerfiles for all images are defined in the `DockerMake.yml` and its associates YAML sources in this directory.

 MDT relies on two types of dependencies: